Our Services

 Helpful Resources

-Narcolepsy and other sleep disorders can cause daytime drowsiness, impulsive behaviors and emotional lability that closely mirror ADHD symptoms, making misdiagnosis common and delaying effective care.
+Narcolepsy and other sleep disorders often cause daytime drowsiness, impulsive behavior, and emotional lability that closely mimic ADHD symptoms — making misdiagnosis common and delaying effective treatment.

 Many adults and children diagnosed with attention-deficit/hyperactivity disorder (ADHD) struggle with concentration, impulsivity and restlessness.
 Yet certain sleep disorders—especially narcolepsy—can produce nearly identical symptoms.
 Misdiagnosis is common, delaying proper treatment.
 In this article, we'll explore the narcolepsy and ADHD overlap, explain why sleep issues can masquerade as ADHD, and offer practical steps you can take for clarity.